cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Shallue and van de Woestijne {{SW06}} describe a mapping that applies to essentially any elliptic curve.
-This generality, however, comes at a price: this mapping is strictly more expensive to evaluate than the other mappings in this document.
+(Note, however, that this mapping is more expensive to evaluate than the other mappings in this document.)

-The parameterization given below works for essentially any Weierstrass curve;
+The parameterization given below is for Weierstrass curves;
 its derivation is detailed in {{W19}}.
-It also works for Montgomery ({{montgomery}}) and twisted Edwards ({{twisted-edwards}}) curves via the rational maps given in {{appx-rational-map}}: first evaluate the Shallue-van de Woestijne mapping to the equivalent Weierstrass curve, then map that point to the target Montgomery or twisted Edwards curve using the corresponding rational map.
+This parameterization also works for Montgomery ({{montgomery}}) and twisted Edwards ({{twisted-edwards}}) curves via the rational maps given in {{appx-rational-map}}: first evaluate the Shallue-van de Woestijne mapping to an equivalent Weierstrass curve, then map that point to the target Montgomery or twisted Edwards curve using the corresponding rational map.